mjfrigaard/sharing-your-work/manuscript/01chapter.md

 We will introduce you to a few technologies, methods, and mediums used by successful data scientists who are excellent communicators of their work.
 These data scientists apply the internet as a tool to engage with broader audiences, create better tools for doing science, document some of their daily struggles/successes, and share more about what it means to conduct research.

-For example,  [Lucy D'Agostino McGowan](https://www.lucymcgowan.com/) is a post-doc at Johns Hopkins Bloomberg School of Health.
+Our first example,  [Lucy D'Agostino McGowan](https://www.lucymcgowan.com/) is a post-doc at Johns Hopkins Bloomberg School of Health.
 She maintains a [blog](https://livefreeordichotomize.com/), publishes [ebooks](https://leanpub.com/ggplot2in2), has [online courses](https://leanpub.com/u/lucymcgowan), and also attempts to create a [real BB-8](https://magazine.amstat.org/blog/2017/11/01/lucy-dagostino-mcgowan-and-ryan-jarrett/).
-Her work is *highly discoverable* and showcases a wide range of skills.
+Her work is highly discoverable, and it showcases a wide range of skills.

 Ricardo Bion is the [Data Science manager at Airbnb](https://t.co/EaT2pX2wWm?amp=1).
-He [publishes papers](https://peerj.com/preprints/3182/) on using R in their business setting, gives [webinars](https://www.rstudio.com/resources/videos/airbnb/) on how to use modeling to make decisions, and [writes articles](https://medium.com/airbnb-engineering/using-r-packages-and-education-to-scale-data-science-at-airbnb-906faa58e12d) on workflow practices that contribute to success in their data science teams.
+He [publishes papers](https://peerj.com/preprints/3182/) on using R in their business setting, gives [webinars](https://www.rstudio.com/resources/videos/airbnb/) on how to use modeling to make business decisions, and [writes articles](https://medium.com/airbnb-engineering/using-r-packages-and-education-to-scale-data-science-at-airbnb-906faa58e12d) on workflow practices that contribute to success in their data science teams.

 Or take Thomas Lin Pedersen, a former bioinformaticist who now designs software.
 His graduate research was on tools to analyze [hierarchical pangenome data](https://vimeo.com/181004000), which he turned into a [tool](https://www.data-imaginist.com/panviz/), made the [code free](https://github.com/thomasp85/PanViz), and [published](https://www.ncbi.nlm.nih.gov/pubmed/28057677) his work in a scientific journal.
 He's also an [artist](https://www.instagram.com/thomasp85_/).

-All of these data scientists have done two things very well: they've collaborated with the data science community (by putting their work online for people to find), and they made their process reproducible for us to adapt and use as we see fit.
+All of these data scientists have done two things very well:

+1. **Create good work**: All have collaborated with the data science community (by putting their work online for people to find),
+2. **Share with as many people as possible:** all of the examples also made their processes discoverable and reproducible for us to adapt and use as we see fit.

-Of course, they had to know their subject areas, and have something worth sharing online, but they didn't wait until they were done with their careers and write a book.
+Of course, they had to know their subject areas, and have something worth sharing, but they didn't wait until their work was perfect, or until they were done with their careers to write a book.
 They started engaging with people while they were working to show how their work gets done.

 ---

-## Communication = thinking with words
+## Communication is thinking with words

-In this section, we will briefly go over some suggestions for communicating your work.
-It's important to remember that every time you're trying to communicate something (a figure, table, important finding, etc.), you're convincing that person they should be listening/reading to what you have to say *instead of anything else they could be paying attention to.* Approaching communication this way puts you in the mind of your audience and keeps you asking, "*why would they want to know this?*"
+It's important to remember that every time you're trying to communicate something (some new idea, novel interpretation, newly created figure, important finding, etc.), you're convincing that person they should be paying attention to what you have to say *instead of anything else they could be paying attention to.* Approaching communication this way puts you in the mind of your audience and keeps you asking, "*why would they want to know this?*"

-### Avoid technical jargon & acronyms
+#### Avoid technical jargon & acronyms

 > "*You must learn to talk clearly.
 The jargon of scientific terminology which rolls off your tongues is mental garbage*." - Martin H. Fischer